 Chapter 8 What is the Building Code of Australia?

-The Building Code of Australia (BCA) forms chapters 1 and 2 of the National Construction Code (NCC).
+The Building Code of Australia (BCA) forms volumes 1 and 2 of the National Construction Code (NCC).
 The NCC is produced and maintained by the Australian Building Codes Board (ABCB) on behalf of the Commonwealth, states and territories.

 The BCA was established to achieve nationally consistent, minimum standards for construction.
 It contains technical provisions for the design and construction of buildings and other structures, covering matters such as structure, fire resistance, access and egress, services and equipment, energy efficiency and certain aspects of health and amenity.
 Primary users of the BCA include architects, builders, plumbers, building certifiers/ surveyors, hydraulic consultants and engineers.